-One aspect of the year which was very much unexpected was the decision by the West Mercia Chief Constable and the West Mercia Police and Crime Commissioner to terminate the strategic Alliance between the two forces, with effect from October 2019.
+One aspect of the year which was very unexpected was the decision by and the Chief Constable of West Mercia Police and my respective counterpart to terminate the strategic alliance between the two forces, with effect from October 2019.
 While it was within their rights to make this decision, its timing and surprise nature have presented many challenges for the force and my Office, not to mention the unfortunate level of uncertainty change of this magnitude causes the workforce.